 “Disruptive behavior” is defined in § 22.1-276.01. of the Code as conduct, that interrupts or obstructs the learning environment.
 Local school board policy should cite the initial authority of teachers to remove a student from a class for disruptive behavior.
 The term “disruptive” describes a range of behaviors that is subjective and can reflect individual bias.
 Schools should define specific actions that obstruct the learning environment (yelling, making noise to distract others, wandering around the classroom, etc.) in their behavioral expectations to help ensure equity in the application of discipline responses.
 Policies should also outline behaviors that are classroom managed and office managed.

-Establishing standards for dress should involve all members of the school community.
-A Level 1 response is appropriate for violations of dress standards.
-All efforts should be made to prevent dress code violations from being viewed as instances of defiance or disruption.
 Drug-Related Offenses

 A school board policy, in accordance with § 22.1-277.08. of the Code of Virginia, shall permit, but not require, the expulsion of any student determined to have brought a controlled substance, imitation controlled substance, or marijuana as defined in § 18.2-247. onto school property or to a school sponsored activity.